EU refuses French bid to monitor Korea car imports

 The surveillance France sought would have meant authorities could have demanded a document to accompany products scheduled for export to the European Union.

-French carmakers are struggling in the face of rising competition, losing market share to Korea's Hyundai (005380.KS) and affiliate Kia (000270.KS).
+French carmakers are struggling in the face of rising competition, losing market share to Korea's Hyundai and affiliate Kia.

 Hyundai has said that its EU growth is based on products designed and built there, with less than 12 percent of Hyundai cars registered in Europe during the first half of 2012 built in Korea and some 70 percent coming from the European region.